-At the end of an era, San Francisco’s veneer courted menace.
-Samantha, an eccentric model with an emerald marquise ring the color of her eyes, says she’s evil and tells Andrew how they have a chance to become immortal.
-She’s also jealous of Victoria, a smart, hard-working stockbroker with the same ring and eyes.
-Victoria personifies integrity because she doesn’t know her fate: what Samantha says is true.
+It was the end of an era and San Francisco’s veneer courted menace.
+Samantha, an eccentric model with an emerald marquise ring the color of her eyes, says she’s evil and tells Andrew they could be together forever.
+Samantha is also jealous of Victoria, a smart, hard-working stockbroker with the same ring and eyes.
+Victoria personifies integrity because she doesn’t know she too could be immortal.

 Evil seduces.
 Good is corrupted.

 Death awaits at the end of every era.

 Samantha gets pregnant with Andrew’s child and then dumps him.
 William, a smug ghost, loves and haunts Victoria.
 Andrew and Victoria become friends who fall in love, enraging William.
+He torments Andrew.
 Samantha apologizes to Andrew and wants him back.
 He says he loves Victoria.

 Who earns immortality?